okputu-e/okputu-e/README.md

-- 👋 Hi, I’m Okputu
+- 👋 Hi, I’m Okputu - A Frontend Engineer
-- 👀 I’m interested in PHP, Javascript, and Python
+- 👀 I’m interested in Javascript, PHP, and Python
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m actively working and learning Javascript and React
 - 💞️ I’m looking to collaborate on Javascript and PHP projects
 - 📫 How to reach me immanuelokputu94@gmail.com